wangziqi2013/wangziqi2013.github.io/_posts/2018-06-16-Footprint-Caching.markdown

 allocated in the cache.
 Note that the reference bit vector is not always a subset of valid bit vector, because if a block is evicted, then all of its valid bits are cleared.
 In the paper, the size of both bit vectors are 8 bits.

 The modified scheme is called F-TDC (Footprint-Tagless DRAM Cache), and it operates as follows.
+On a TLB hit, the cache controller checks the valid bit vector for the corresponding segment.
+If the bit is set, then the L4 is accessed using the cache address.
+Otherwise, the page is allocated in the cache, but the segment has not been filled yet.
+In this case, the hardware page walker uses GIPT to load the segment into L4, and updates the valid vector for TLB as well as the PTE.